MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 # run samtools to explore the bam file
 samtools view -h BEL-B_12.sorted.bam | less
 ```
-With the pipe sign `|`, we pass the output of the first command into the second command.
 The first few lines starting with `@` correspond to the header.
 If you have a lot of scaffolds in your reference genome, the header could be very long.
 If you want to see the first few alignments, remove `-h` from the command above.

 (exit `less` by pressing `q`).